Miami Deferred Action (Acción Diferido) / DACA Lawyers

 8. Immigration Court Reforms.
 There will be a package of immigration court reforms that will include qualification of accredited representatives and ineffective assistance of counsel issues.

 9. U/T Visas.
-Three more types of offenses will be added to the list of offenses for which DOL can certify for U status.
+Additional types of offenses will be added to the list of offenses for which DOL can certify for U status.
 No specifics were available regarding which offenses will be added.
 T visa eligibility may also come into play with respect to DOL.

 10. Worksite Enforcement.
 DOL will coordinate with other agencies regarding worksite enforcement activities.